Weakly asymmetric facilitated exclusion process: Delta prime initial condition: proof of Theorem

 \section{Delta prime initial condition: proof of Theorem \ref{thm:conv}}

-In this section we come back to our initial problem and assume that the initial condition is empty so that $Z_0(x) = \mu^{x}$, where we recall that $\mu=\sqrt{q/p}$.
-Therefore, the initial condition is not near-equilibrium, and we now use the different scaling
+In this section we come back to our initial problem and assume that the initial condition is empty so that $Z_0(k) = \mu^{k}$, where we recall that $\mu=\sqrt{q/p}$.
+Therefore, the initial condition is not near-equilibrium, and we now use the different scaling introduced in \eqref{eq:scaled1}, namely

 Let us now prove Theorem \ref{thm:conv}.